opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/index.md

 ## OpenSearch Benchmark documentation status

 We are working diligently to provide complete documentation for OpenSearch Benchmark and will publish additional documentation iteratively.
-To see the current status of documentation efforts, or to request a specific topic, please review and comment on GitHub issue [#2862](https://github.com/opensearch-project/documentation-website/issues/2862).
+To see the current status of documentation efforts, or to request a specific topic, please review and comment on OpenSearch Project documentation-website issue [#2862](https://github.com/opensearch-project/documentation-website/issues/2862).